-I patiently and calmly struggled in the dark to get everything sorted and was on my way again.
-After what felt like half an hour, I was on the road again.
+I patiently and calmly struggled in the dark to get everything sorted before setting off.
+After what felt like half an hour, I was back on the road again.
 By now Gerhard was long gone.

 It can only get better

-A few more kms.
-And another ominous ping.
+Then another ominous ping.
 The second spoke also snapped in the middle.
 By now I was getting anxious.
 The wheel was buckled to such an extent that it couldn’t turn without the brake calipers fully opened.

 I was now in limp home mode and had to get to a mechanic.
 Fearing more spokes would snap if I put too much pressure on the wheel, I continued cycling seated only.
 Progress was slow and climbing unpleasant.

 Rob passed me from behind.
 He was sympathetic but there was nothing that either of us could do.
 His tales of other riders being helped out of similar situations were reassuring.
-Even so, while cycling side by side, spoke number three also snapped…
+Even so, while cycling side by side, spoke number three snapped…

 Was the universe trying to tell me something?
 We spend a lot of time and effort to get here.
 And now, even before getting to the first checkpoint, the future of my PBP was looking grim.